Route to hyperchaos in quadratic optomechanics

-Optomechanical systems~\cite{aspelmeyer2014} are based on a parametric coupling between light inside an optical cavity and an integrated mechanical oscillator.
+\paragraph*{The System.} Optomechanical systems~\cite{aspelmeyer2014} are based on a parametric coupling between light inside an optical cavity and an integrated mechanical oscillator of mass $m$ and frequency $Ω$.
 The oscillator displacement $x$ shifts the resonance frequency $ω_c$ of the cavity by changing the optical path of the light, which in turn exerts a force on the oscillator through radiation pressure.
 In quadratic optomechanical systems, some form of symmetry nullifies the first-order dependence of $ω_c$ on $x$, leading to a frequency shift proportional to $x^2$~\cite{sankey2010,paraiso2015,kaviani2015,burgwal2020,bullier2021,burgwal2023}.
 The canonical example is the so-called membrane-in-the-middle (MIM) system~\cite{thompson2008,jayich2008,wilson2009} shown in Fig.~\ref{fig:1}(a).
 A thin (usually tens of nanometers) semitransparent membrane is placed inside a Fabry-Perot cavity.
-If placed at the node or antinode of the modal intensity distribution, two coupled normal modes appear, as shown in Fig.~\ref{fig:1}(b).
-The coupling is strong in typical systems due to the relatively low reflectance of the membrane.
-As a consequence, the mode separation is larger than any other rate in the system, such that only one mode participates in the dynamics (the adiabatic approximation~\cite{cheung2011}).
+If placed at the node or antinode of the modal intensity distribution, two normal modes appear, as shown in Fig.~\ref{fig:1}(b).
+Typically, the low reflectance of the membrane ($\lesssim 0.5$) results in a large frequency separation between the modes $\gg Ω$, and the membrane motion does not induce scattering between them.
+Therefore, only the driven mode participates in the dynamics~\cite{cheung2011}.

 The dynamics are then governed by the Hamiltonian